ronabraham/appointmentdemo/README.md

 2022-08-04 16:31:56.679  INFO 7566 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
 2022-08-04 16:31:56.690  INFO 7566 --- [           main] c.e.a.AppointmentsApplication            : Started AppointmentsApplication in 4.114 seconds (JVM running for 4.619)

+Once booted, based on entries in application.properties file in src/main/resources the h2 console will be found at http://localhost:<port>/h2-console
 Go to your favourite browser / rest client / postman .

 Following api methods have been implemented as requested in the S30 Java Assignment